 A. There are a number of reasons why you may not be granted a Visa to the UK or other countries.
 The offences that Police Scotland Fife Division have charged students with and can affect a Visa are:

 - Crimes of dishonesty

-A. The General Medical Council (GMC) asks you to disclose any Police convictions.
+A. The General Medical Council (GMC) asks you to disclose any Police convictions and cautions.
 This term really relates to English Police as their caution refers to a Formal Warning.
 Scottish Police caution is a common law caution, used when interviewing a suspect, taking a statement from someone who may end up being an accused person, or when charging someone.
 The caution is simply informing that person of their right to remain silent - “You do not have to say anything, but anything you do say will be noted and maybe used in evidence”.

 For advice on any topic, please contact: